Krizeon/CS452-Ross-Traffic/README.md

   ![](https://github.com/Krizeon/CS452-Ross-Traffic/blob/master/getting%20blobs.gif "Logo Title Text 1")

   ## Disclaimer!
   Due to the nature of this project we will not include the mp4 files that we had gathered through our experimentation.
-Rather, we have include the txt files in which we have saved the data that we have clollected
+Rather, we have included the txt files in which we have saved the data that we have collected.

 #### What we accomplished:
 1. Gained approval to film in the dining halls.